raspberrypilearning/explore-a-3d-world/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-This Script is supposed to print the Player’s vertical movement value each frame but it only prints it once at the start.
+This Script is supposed to print the Player’s vertical movement value each frame, but it only prints it once at the start.
 How could you fix this?

 ```
 using System.Collections;